What makes an ecommerce business sustain revenue and profit in markets of rising digital advertising costs and increased competition?

 - Review Google Analytics data for organic landing pages to see if unwanted subdomains appear.

 Ideally, you will block any duplicate pages before creating them, but if you notice them in your index, be sure to update your robots.txt as quickly as possible.
 We will take a much deeper look at Robots.txt later in this guide.

-5. Add Pagination Elements to Category Pages
+5. Add “View All” to Category Pages

 On category pages with thousands of products, the last thing you want is to force users to load everything at once and then scroll through listings until they find something they want.

 While this is great for customer experience, it can have a negative impact on your eCommerce SEO as Google isn’t sure which category page to display for users in search results.

 If you decide to add the option to your eCommerce pages, make sure you follow the canonical rules outlined by Google to prevent confusion and penalties by the search crawlers.

 6. Embrace Schematic Markup